IGSD works to implement sub-national fast mitigation strategies, protect sinks, and study methane removal, among other efforts.

 Our India work includes developing and implementing strategic initiatives to reduce non-CO2 climate pollutants at both the national and the subnational state level by identifying technology solutions, fostering collaboration among states in India, and facilitating the flow of private and public investments.

+Launched in 2023, IGSD is currently working with subnational governments in India’s nine largest states.
 Through policy research, capacity-building, and a commitment to fast action, IGSD aims to enhance climate resilience, slow near-term and long-term warming, and promote sustainable development in India.

 Our India work also includes research on the science on teleconnections that impact Indian monsoons and the Himalayan glaciers as well as support for implementing India’s Arctic Policy.